 You might recognize this game if you played shoot ’em ups on the Dreamcast or PlayStation 2 in the early 2000s.
 Gunbird 2 is a vertical scrolling shooter from the masters at Psikyo.

-This game sees enemies coming at you from all over the screen, but aiming works unusually: You need to hold a button while moving to turn your ship to aim at the enemies.
+This game sees enemies coming at you from all over the screen, but aiming works unusually: you need to hold a button while moving to turn your ship to aim at the enemies.

 3. Puyo Puyo 2

 Instead of a bland background with plain bubbles, you get cool friendly dragon things and a catchy soundtrack.
 If you own a Switch and love puzzle games, this is one to check out.

-Okay, maybe it’s really nothing at all like Threes, but if you likely puzzle games where numbers keep ticking higher, check out Money Puzzle Exchanger.
+Okay, maybe it’s really nothing at all like Threes… but if you like puzzle games where numbers keep ticking higher, check out Money Puzzle Exchanger.

-This game is all about big monsters fighting, well, big monsters.
+This game is all about big monsters.
+Fighting.
+Other big monsters.
+Sounds great, right?
 This is the Neogeo arcade version, which is generally considered superior to the Genesis version.